GayatriVadaparty/TSF-January/TASK1/Readme.md

 Hello people!
 I'm Gayatri Vadaparty,

-I hereby show you my task submission for Gratitude Rotational Internship Program in Sparks Foundation.
+I hereby show you my task submission for Graduate Rotational Internship Program in Sparks Foundation.
 As you can see, here is a code for my problem statement.
 I chose Task 1 in which we're asked to make a model which can predict the score of a student based on the no. of hours he studied.